DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDiagram/1 Configuration/nodes/imageUrlExpr.md

 An image URL or Base64 encoded image for a node.

 ##### param(value): any
-When the function is called as a setter, returns an image URL or Base64 encoded image for the node; when the function is called as a getter, returns `undefined`.
+An image URL or Base64 encoded image for a node or `undefined`.

 ---
 This property is in effect for nodes of the `"cardWithImageOnLeft"`, `"cardWithImageOnTop"`, or `"cardWithImageOnRight"` [type](/concepts/05%20UI%20Components/Diagram/40%20Shape%20Types.md '/Documentation/Guide/UI_Components/Diagram/Shape_Types/').

+A function assigned to this property should do the following:

+* Return an image URL or Base64 encoded image when the **value** parameter is set to `undefined`.
+* Save a new URL or image value to a data storage when the **value** parameter contains an image URL or Base64 encoded image.
+For instance, assign this value to the **obj** parameter's field to save an image URL or Base64 encoded image for a node in your data source.

     <!-- tab: index.js -->
         $(function() {